yuvalmGS/gigaspaces-wiki-jekyll/xap97/change-api.markdown

 }
 {% endhighlight %}

+{% info %}
-{% exclamation %} In order to prevent constructor overload ambiguity, when using id query with version, the space routing property needs to be specified as well.
+In order to prevent constructor overload ambiguity, when using id query with version, the space routing property needs to be specified as well.
 If the object has no space routing then its space id property is the routing property and it should be used as shown in the previous example.
+{%endinfo%}

-# Change and Notifications
+# Notifications

 Change will be delivered as a regular update notification, with the state of the object after the change was applied.

-# Change Modifiers
+# Modifiers

 The following modifiers can be used with the change operation